BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <a name="top"></a>

+# **URGENT - The readme has been updated as of August 13, 2023 at 9:10 p.m.
+Apparently, the prior instructions instaled requirements first, which overrode some of the packages that PyTorch + CUDA needed...so follow the new instructions.**

 # ChromaDB Plugin for LM Studio

 The ChromaDB Plugin for [LM Studio](https://lmstudio.ai/) adds a vector database to LM Studio utilizing ChromaDB!
 Tested on a 1000 page legal treatise